 301.7 Listed and labeled.
-Appliances regulated by this code shall be listed and labeled for the application in which they are installed and used, unless otherwise approved in accordance with Section 112.2.
+Appliances regulated by this code shall be listed and labeled for the application in which they are installed and used, unless otherwise approved in accordance with Section 103.

-Exception: Listing and labeling of equipment and appliances used for refrigeration shall be in accordance with Section 1101.2.
+- 1. Listing and labeling of equipment and appliances used for refrigeration shall be in accordance with Section 1101.2. - 2.
+Field-erected equipment shall be deemed acceptable, provided that it is assembled using listed components and parts and if the design thereof is by a registered design professional.